Updated 9/22/2021 5:23 pm

 Real help for West Virginia Landlords is here!
 The Mountaineer Rental Assistance Program is now open and accepting applications.
-If your tenants are struggling with rent or utility payments due to financial hardship caused by the Coronavirus, they may be eligible for rental assistance – with rental payments send directly to you.
+If your tenants are struggling with rent or utility payments during or due to Coronavirus, they may be eligible for rental assistance – with rental payments sent directly to you.

 Not all renters are eligible for assistance.
 In general, the program is designed to assist West Virginia residential renters with annual income of no more than *80 percent of area median income (AMI); and

 One or more household members has qualified for unemployment benefits, experienced a reduction in household income, incurred significant costs, or experienced other financial hardship during or due directly or indirectly to the coronavirus outbreak; and

 One or more household members are at risk of homelessness or housing instability such as a past due utility or rent notice or an eviction notice.